Threadfin Acara Care Guide: The Showpiece Cichlid Worth the Wait

 Where to Buy

-Threadfin acaras are available through specialty retailers and online sellers, though they’re not a staple at most local fish stores.
-Flip Aquatics is a good source to check for South American cichlids, and Dan’s Fish is another reliable option with live arrival guarantees.
-Since these fish should be purchased in groups of 5 or more, online ordering is often the most practical approach.
+Threadfin acaras are available through specialty retailers and online sellers, though they’re not a regular stock item at most local fish stores.
+Flip Aquatics and Dan’s Fish are reliable online sources with live arrival guarantees.
+Since these fish need to be purchased in groups of 5 or more, online sourcing is often the most practical approach.

-When selecting threadfin acaras, look for active fish with clear eyes, intact fins (even juveniles should show the beginnings of dorsal extension), and good body condition.
-Avoid any specimens with sunken bellies, pitting on the head, or clamped fins.
-Juveniles may not show much of the adult coloration yet, but they should be alert and actively feeding.
+When selecting threadfin acaras, look for active fish with clear eyes, intact fins, and good body condition.
+Avoid specimens with sunken bellies, pitting on the head, or clamped fins.
+Juveniles won’t show adult coloration or fin extensions yet, but they should be alert and actively feeding.

 Frequently Asked Questions